Safiye Sultan (mother of Mehmed III): Haseki Sultan

 Venetian reports state that after an initial bitterness, Safiye kept her dignity and showed no jealousy of Murad's concubines.
 She even procured more for him, earning the gratitude of the Sultan, who continued to value her and consult her on political matters, especially after the death of Nurbanu.

 After Nurbanu's death on December 1583 and her return to Topkapi Palace, by then, Safiye had perhaps been disillusioned with Murad and was only interested in gaining power.
 As Giovanni Moro reported in 1590: with the authority she {Safiye} enjoys as mother of the prince, she intervenes on occasion in affairs of state, although she is much respected in this, and is listened to by His Majesty who considers her sensible and wise.
 It was during this period that Safiye also built her own all-intertwined relationship system and began to immerse herself in every corner of politics.
 With the support of the chief eunuch, Gazanfer Agha, she influenced Murad's decisions more and gained more power, which made some Grand Viziers very uncomfortable.
 Of course, Koca Sinan Pasha, who is also Albanian, was Grand Vizier for three terms during Murad's reign, was her biggest supporter.

-As much as Safiye might have disliked Murad's mother, she continued Nurbanu's pro-Venice policy under the influencer of Beatrice Michiel, Chirana and Esther Handali versus the anti-Venice Esperanza Malchi.
+As much as Safiye could hate Murad's mother, she continued Nurbanu's pro-Venice policy under the influencer of Beatrice Michiel, Chirana and Esther Handali versus the anti-Venice Esperanza Malchi.
 She also stood openly in front of Murad for the sake of Venice interests as Haseki.
 Although she was able to influence the sultan in many ways, she did not always manage to shape the events according to her own taste.
 For example, in 1593, she tried to convince Murad in favor of the English ambassador she had favored.
 However, Murad hardly listened, already rejecting Safiye's offer.
 Thus, although her power and influence grew during Murad's reign and she managed to achieve many of her interests and goals, the Sultan also set serious boundaries for her.